 The Natural Dentist mouthwash ingredients include aloe vera, cinnamon oil, grapefruit seed, echinacea, and more.
 It is also non-fluoride, alcohol-free and SLS-free

 When it comes to how to naturally fight bleeding gums, gingivitis and keep your breath fresh, The Natural Dentist is a really safe bet for your next mouthwash.
 The Natural Dentist Healthy Gums mouthwash is, in our opinion, the best natural mouthwash for gingivitis.
 It comes in the orange zest flavour and includes aloe vera in the ingredients.

 The Natural Dentist also do a natural antiseptic mouthwash that comes in a cool mint flavour.
-This antiseptic rinse helps to fight bad breath, kill infection, cleans and keeps your breath fresh.
-It is also sugar-free, alcohol-free and no added artificial colour, or flavours.
+This antiseptic rinse helps to fight bad breath, kill infection, clean your teeth, and keep your breath fresh.
+It is also sugar-free, alcohol-free and has no added artificial colours or flavours.

 The Natural Dentist Mouthwash reviews

 I started to develop periodontitis, and my hygienist requested to see me every four months.
 After I used this mouth rinse for a few weeks, my hygienist said my gum had improved a lot, and that she only needed to see me every six months.

 I really like that it has no alcohol, which I cannot stand.
 After the rinsing, it leaves my mouth feeling nice and clean.
 And my gum doesn't bother me anymore.-Jon Riley, Amazon Review

 This review is on The Natural Dentist Healthy Breath Mouthwash.
 Jon seems to be pleased with the fact that his gum disease has improved after using the mouthwash, and as a bonus loves the fact it is alcohol-free!